 By contrast, Boomers are more likely to click on the following roles.

 To exclude candidates on account of their age is not only wrong but also profoundly counterproductive, as it eliminates from consideration many highly skilled workers.
 And it runs deeper than that.

-Age bias is part of a wider problem, of course.
+Ageism in tech is part of a wider problem, of course.

 Although many tech companies are actively pursuing diversity initiatives, headlines about tech’s diversity and inclusion problem seem to be occurring with greater frequency.
 Recent instances include the controversial “manifesto” of former Google employee James Damore, or the Department of Labor’s lawsuit against Oracle for paying more to white male employees.

 Even so, there is good news.
 The tech employees we surveyed are optimistic about their field.
 More than 4 in 5 (85%) respondents believe their company cares about attracting and retaining a diverse employee base, with half (50% of respondents) saying their firm definitely cares.